top of page

 • Docetaxel + ADT + Darolutamide (ARASENS)

-• Metastatic castrate resistance prostate cancer (mCRPC):
+• Metastatic castrate-resistance prostate cancer (mCRPC):

 • Cabazitaxel if progressed on Docetaxel (TROPIC)